HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cassini/retry_handler.md

 # journalctl --output=short-precise -u cxi_rh@cxi0 >> $LOG_PATH
 ```

-There are retry handler counters that are also useful to gather for debugging.
+There is retry handler information that is also useful to gather for debugging.
 These files can be found in `/run/cxi/cxi<n>`.

 ```screen
 # ls /run/cxi/cxi0/